APP 1: Management of personal information

 In addition, ‘sensitive information’ may generally only be collected if the individual about whom the information relates has consented to the collection.

-There are limited exceptions where To agree to something being done, to approve an action or arrangement.
-See also informed consent. is not required to collect sensitive information, including where the collection of the information is required by law, or is required to prevent a serious threat to health or safety.
+There are limited exceptions where consent is not required to collect sensitive information, including where the collection of the information is required by law, or is required to prevent a serious threat to health or safety.
 There is also an exception permitting not-for-profit organisations to collect sensitive information if it relates solely to the members of the organisation, or to people who have regular contact with it for the purpose of its activities.
-Also, private sector organisations can collect health information from an individual in certain circumstances in connection with providing a health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence..
+Also, private sector organisations can collect health information from an individual in certain circumstances in connection with providing a health service.

 APP 4 states that if an APP entity receives personal information that it has not solicited from an individual, it must first determine whether or not it could have collected the information under APP 3 if it had solicited the information.
 If not, the entity must destroy or de-identify the information.